advitrocks9/broadway_copilot/src/lib/ai/README.md

   });

   const model = new ChatOpenAI({ model: 'gpt-4o-mini' });
-  const history = [new UserMessage('What\'s the weather like in New York and tell me about the city?')];
+  const history = [
+    new UserMessage('What\'s the weather like in New York and tell me about the city?'), ];

   const finalConversation = await agentExecutor(
     model,
+    new SystemMessage(
-    new SystemMessage('You are a helpful weather and travel assistant.
-Use tools to get accurate information.'), history,
+      'You are a helpful weather and travel assistant.
+Use tools to get accurate information.', ),
+    history,
-    { tools: [weatherTool, locationTool] }
+    { tools: [weatherTool, locationTool] },
+    'some-graph-run-id',
   );

   const finalMessage = finalConversation[finalConversation.length - 1];